U.S. Stocks Higher as Powell Defends Fed's Interest-Rate Path

 Representatives of the two governments largely repeated talking points during the discussions in Washington, according to people closely tracking the talks.
 China's Commerce Ministry called the meeting "constructive and frank" in a statement.
 Early this week, the two countries imposed tariffs on an additional $16 billion of each other's imports, bringing the total amount of goods under each country's levies to $50 billion.

-Strong U.S. numbers have made it "easy to sort of look past the headlines" for U.S. investors, according to Katie Nixon, chief investment officer for Northern Trust's Wealth Management business.
+Strong U.S. numbers have made it "easy to sort of look past the headlines" for U.S. investors, said Katie Nixon, chief investment officer for Northern Trust's Wealth Management business.

 Still, "U.S. investors seem to be looking through a lot of risks right now," which in addition to trade disputes include the possibility of the Fed moving too quickly to raise interest rates, Ms. Nixon said.